6 things to do to reduce your risk of developing cataracts

 Cut back on alcohol.
 Studies show an increase in cataracts for people who consume more than two drinks per day compared to those who have lower consumption.

 Don’t smoke.
 Studies have shown that people who smoke cigarettes have a higher risk of developing cataracts than nonsmokers.
-Ask your doctor for medications and programs that can help you quit.
+Ask your eye doctor for medications and programs that can help you quit.

 Protect your eyes in the sun.
 Prolonged exposure to ultraviolet light may play a role in the formation of cataracts.
 Choose sunglasses that block 99-100% of UVA and UVB rays.